cloudhubke/oskar/HowToBuildAndPackage.md

 After that.
 It will run the `buildPackage` and generate .dmg files.

-## Building .DEB
+## Building .DEB (Use a debian dist like Ubuntu).

-After generating the executables in above, now you can proceed to generate the debian files.
+### The instructions below have been tested on ubuntu desktop 20.04 LTS

+Log in to ubuntu and clone the oskar project as well as the work/ArangoDb project inside the oskar directory.

 ```
 fish